 You also have to consider the price – I think you get more value from KiwiCo crates vs. the MEL STEM box, but I don’t know of any comparable company when it comes to the Chemistry and Physics boxes.
 Those are very unique and, in my opinion, impossible to put together on your own.

-I do think the Chemistry and Physics boxes are worth the cost, and I even have a special discount for you so you can test them and make up your own mind!
+I do think the Chemistry and Physics boxes are worth the cost.

 If you do end up testing MEL Science, I’d love to know what you think!
 Leave a comment below or tag me on Instagram at @thetwomamabears!